mehitaachuthan/NotesWebsite/README.md

 # NotesWebApp
-Allows users to save thoughts or ideas
+Notes Website allows users to create accounts and save notes with some text.